DMVis/DMVis/documentation/components/stackedbar.md

 # Example

 Create a StackedBar of the 10th row of the data.
+Where each column is scaled the same

 ```svelte
 <script>